About

 History of the Science Media Centre

-Science and technology are fundamental to transforming our economy and improving our well being.
-As part of the strategy to engage New Zealanders with science and technology, in its 2007-2010 Statement of Intent, the Ministry of Research, Science & Technology (MoRST — now the Ministry of Business, Innovation and Employment) announced a three-year pilot Science & Technology Media Centre for New Zealand.
+As part of the strategy to engage New Zealanders with science and technology, in its 2007-2010 Statement of Intent, the Ministry of Research, Science & Technology (now the Ministry of Business, Innovation and Employment) announced a three-year pilot Science & Technology Media Centre for New Zealand.

 The New Zealand Science Media Centre was launched to the media on 30 June 2008 and officially opened on 1 July 2008.

-From 2008-2015, the SMC drew on the experience of a Science Advisory Panel to provide advice when needed, since then, we have invited scientists to serve on our board of advisors alongside media representatives.
+From 2008-2015, the SMC drew on the experience of a Science Advisory Panel to provide advice when needed.
+Since then, we have invited researchers to serve on our advisory group alongside media representatives.